sharontherese/latin-mass-funeral/content/mass-settings/index.md

 It has been set to music so many times that it is almost a genre unto itself.
 The website Requem Survey[^1] currently lists over 5,000 settings.

-# Dies Irae

-The Dies irae is a _sequence_ for the Requiem Mass.
-It is considered to be the most beautiful sequence.
-It has been discussed and commented upon for centuries, perhaps best addressed in Father Nicholas Gihr's seminal work _Dies Irae_.[^2]

 # Sources

 [^1]: "Requiem Survey." http://www.requiemsurvey.org/about.php.

-[^2]: Gihr